-Beginning on the date on which a vacancy occurred in the office of district judge in the 97th district, unless the vacancy occurred after the vacating judge had been defeated in a primary or general election, or on the beginning date of the term for which an incumbent district judge in the 97th district no longer sought election or re-election to that office, whichever was earlier, the following would apply, under Section 810a:
+- -- The date on which a vacancy occurs in the office of district judge in the 44th district, unless the vacancy occurs after the vacating judge has been defeated in a primary or general election. - -- The beginning date of the term for which an incumbent district judge in the 44th district no longer seeks election or re-election to that office.